-Time and time again, the group project has become an intrusive problem for students, leaving students unsettled with the idea of working or studying in a group setting.
-However, that does not mean that the potential of studying in groups should be dismissed.
+Time and time again, group study has become a dilemma for college students, leaving some of them unsettled with the idea of going at it alone.
+One of the problems is that some students are convinced that strength in numbers will help them academically; however, this does not mean that the potential of studying in groups should be altogether dismissed.

-Effective study groups help students learn the material in a deeper, more concrete way.
-Groups that are effective generate positive energy, encourage active participation, teaches discipline, and requires commitment from group members.
-These skills are all important criteria for learning.
+Effective study groups can help students learn course material in a deeper, more concrete way.
+Groups that are effective generate positive energy, encourage active participation, instill discipline, and require commitments from members.
+These skills are certainly important for learning.

-Here are the top 10 reasons all students should form a study group, as soon as possible!
+Here are the top 10 reasons students should form or join study groups in college:

 There is no argument that taking time to read, learn, and study a subject or theory will lead to a greater understanding of that particular subject.
-By actively engaging with the material, learning together, and genuinely knowing a subject, students can feel empowered and motivated to do well in the classroom.
+Actively engaging with the material, learning together, and genuinely knowing a subject, students can feel empowered and motivated to do well in the classroom as a group.

 2. Get Better Grades

-A number of students put off studying, homework, papers, and projects.
-A study group can help solidify and clarify the material, leading to a more promising classroom experience, and potentially a higher GPA!
-By understanding the subject and feeling motivated, students will feel more willing to do better in class, on tests, and on assignments.
+Some students are bound to put off studying, homework, papers, and projects.
+A study group can help solidify and clarify course materials, leading to more promising classroom experiences, and potentially a better GPA.
+By understanding the subject and feeling motivated, students may feel more willing to do better in class, on tests, and on assignments.

 Also, for certain concepts, some students might be better at explaining the material to their fellow cohort.
 In a way, a study group is also a built-in tutoring session.
-For those who know the material it is a great way to review and refine their understanding of it, and for those struggling, they gain a fresh perspective that might suit their learning style better.
+For those who know the material, it is a great way to review and refine their understanding of it, and for those who may be struggling, they can gain a fresh perspective to suit their learning style better.

 3. Gain Well-Rounded Insight

-By having each group member read, study, and summarize the most important points in a chapter, other students in the group gain the capability of understanding the chapters at a deeper level.
-Different students might uncover different themes or theories, so studying with others can be an eye-opening experience.
+By having each group member read, study, and summarize the most important points in a chapter, other students in the group gain the capability of understanding chapters at a deeper level.
+Different students might uncover themes or theories that others may not initially detect, so studying with others can be an eye-opening experience.
 Students can analyze their findings, which can serve as a standard to help determine the most important points of a chapter.

 This is also a way to get the full value of the class textbook.
-Unfortunately, students may be overwhelmed with the number of readings or assignments due in a semester and resort to surface learning.
-This kind of learning fades as soon as the material needed is no longer relevant.
-With students sharing the burden of distilling dense material, they will appreciate the broader context of their studies more than tackling it alone.
+Unfortunately, students may be overwhelmed with the number of readings or assignments due in a semester and resort to surface learning, which is bound to fade as soon as the material feels as if it is no longer relevant.
+When various students share the burden of distilling dense material, they can appreciate the broader context of their studies more than tackling them alone.

 4. Maintain Personal Responsibilities

-Oftentimes several college students can find themselves to be naturally rebellious toward authority figures.
-This rebellion can lead them to feel frustrated with assignments given by a professor.
-However, the added responsibility of studying with a group of peers (without the influence of an elder figure) can enable these students to feel more apt to participate, promoting responsibility, education, and team building.
+Some college students can find themselves to be naturally rebellious toward authority figures.
+This rebellious attitude can lead them to feel frustrated with academic assignments; however, the added responsibility of studying with a group of peers, and without the influence of an elder figure, can enable these students to feel more apt to participate, thus promoting responsibility, education, and team building.

-Besides personal responsibility, these groups can aid in self-discovery.
-Perhaps the student will realize that they work best in the morning or at night; perhaps they will discover that they are exceptionally good at researching but not summarizing.
-These insights help them discover what kind of careers titles will suit them best.
+Besides personal responsibility, study groups can also aid in self-discovery.
+Perhaps students will realize that they work best in the morning or at night; perhaps they will discover that they are exceptionally good at researching but not summarizing.
+These insights can help them discover what kind of career will suit them best.